Frequently Asked Questions About Brick Cleaning

 To remove paint from masonry, a paint stripper can often be effective without damaging the masonry.
 This solution is an effective way to clean up your masonry and will not break the bank either.

-However, we recommend contacting a professional to remove paint from masonry.
+However, we recommend contacting a professional to remove paint from the masonry.
+Or check out our Ultimate Guide to Brick Restoration.

 Let’s Discuss Your Brick Cleaning and Restoration Needs